Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Task

-Share a directory recursively to another identity
+Share a directory recursively to one or more contacts

 ### Prerequisites

 * Path and directory key
 * Valid federation token with write access to the VOLUME
-* Contact info of the other identity
+* Contact info of the contacts

 ### Process

 1. Insert the share info in the index DM, increment the version, set the device id, encrypt and upload it
-1. Notify the other identity about the new share with a drop message.
+1. Notify the contacts about the new share with a drop message.

 ## Unsharing a directory

 ### Task

-Remove a share to another identity
+Remove a share to one or more contacts

 ### Prerequisites